Christian Yelich: Milwaukee Brewers

 On January 25, 2018, the Marlins traded Yelich to the Milwaukee Brewers for Lewis Brinson, Isan Díaz, Monte Harrison, and Jordan Yamamoto.
 Yelich was named to the 2018 MLB All-Star Game after batting .285 with 11 home runs, 36 RBIs, and 11 stolen bases.
 Yelich, a reserve for the National League, replaced Matt Kemp in left field and went 1-for-3, hitting a solo home run in an 8–6 extra-inning loss to the American League.
 On August 29, Yelich hit for the cycle against the Cincinnati Reds, collecting a total of six hits in the game.
 On September 2, Yelich hit his first career grand slam, in a game against the Washington Nationals.
-On September 17, Yelich hit for the cycle, also against the Cincinnati Reds, for the second time in 19 days, becoming the fifth player in MLB history to hit two cycles in the same season and the first player in MLB history to do so against the same team.
+On September 17, Yelich hit for the cycle, also against the Reds, for the second time in 19 days, becoming the fifth player in MLB history to hit two cycles in the same season and the first player in MLB history to do so against the same team.

 Yelich finished the 2018 season with a .326/.402/.598 slash line, 36 homers, and 110 RBIs, winning the first NL batting title in Brewers history, while narrowly falling short of a triple crown.
-He also was 2nd in the league in power-speed number (27.3).
+He also was second in the league in power-speed number (27.3).
 On October 26, Yelich was announced as the National League recipient of the annual Hank Aaron Award.
 On November 16, Yelich was named Most Valuable Player of the National League, falling one vote shy of a unanimous selection.

 On March 31, 2019, Yelich became the sixth player in MLB history to hit a home run in each of his team's first four games.

 On July 1, 2019, Yelich became the first player in Brewers franchise history to reach 30 home runs before the All-Star Break, beating former Brewer Prince Fielder's record of 29 home runs.
 Yelich was selected to participate in the Home Run Derby but had to withdraw due to a back injury.
 He was replaced by Matt Chapman in the Home Run Derby.
-On September 10, 2019, Yelich hit a foul ball off his kneecap and left the game.
+On September 10, 2019, Yelich hit a foul ball off his kneecap and consequently left the game.
 Shortly thereafter, it was revealed that his right kneecap was fractured, which prematurely ended his 2019 season.